-Can Do Places visited The Rockfield Centre in Oban on the eve of the launch party for the community shares offer that will allow everyone with an interest in the future of the town to invest in the new centre which will provide a cultural community hub, not only for local people but for visitors to Oban as well.
+Can Do Places visited The Rockfield Centre in Oban back in June 2018.
+It was the eve of the launch party for the community shares offer which would allow everyone with an interest in the future of the town to invest in the new centre which will provide a cultural community hub, not only for local people but for visitors to Oban as well.

-Just four years ago, the former Rockfield Primary school which closed in 2007, was “teetering on the brink of demolition”.
+Just 6 years ago, the former Rockfield Primary school which closed in 2007, was “teetering on the brink of demolition”.

 Fearing that the ‘B’ listed Victorian school – described as “one of the last iconic buildings in the centre of Oban” – could be lost forever, local people launched a campaign to save it for community use.

 As a result, the Oban Communities Trust was formed with some members of the Trust having personal connections to the school stretching back to their own time there as pupils.